bitplane/bitplane.net/~/doc/thoughts/lens/goods/index.md

 Which we do, because we're good people.

-Our goodness nourishes the programming parasite, feeding the segmentation of people into cohorts, and of society, and of families, and of people from their values.
+It's our goodness that nourishes the programming parasite, feeding the segmentation of people into cohorts, and of society, and of families, and of people from their values.

 This isn't about powerful humans selling trinkets to steal the labour of others.
 That is of course the means, but the ends are a runaway corruption of good